KudoAI/chatgpt.js/docs/USERGUIDE.md

 `ideaType`: A string being the type of idea to suggest.

-`details`: A string being details to fine-tune the suggestion.
+`details` (optional): A string being details to fine-tune the suggestion.

 Example code: